Bachelor of Science in Canine Studies

 - Coursework must be completed prior to enrollment.
 Note: An applicant who has not completed all transfer coursework may be permitted to enroll upon consultation with the Chief Academic Officer.
 However, no student can graduate from a program without fulfilling all coursework and credit requirements including transfer credits.

 Decisions on award of transfer credit is made by the Chief Academic Officer or assigned staff, in consultation with appropriate faculty.
-Academic credit awarded through “transfer” is not calculated in the overall cumulative GPA for coursework completed at Bergin University, nor is credit applicable toward confirmation of Satisfactory Academic Progress.
+Academic credit awarded through “transfer” is not calculated in the overall cumulative GPA for coursework completed at Bergin College, nor is credit applicable toward confirmation of Satisfactory Academic Progress.

 First-year Bachelor of Science students must complete the two-week summer class LIF 210 Intro to Dog Handling course before entering the Bachelor of Science degree program in the fall.
-Students who have completed the University's summer Service Dog Seminar or who have graduated from the Associate of Science degree program are exempt from this requirement.
+Students who have completed the College's summer Service Dog Seminar or who have graduated from the Associate of Science degree program are exempt from this requirement.

 Bachelor’s degree transfer of credits requirement:

-- 30 credits of specified General Education coursework
+- 42 credits of specified General Education coursework

-- 30 credits of Elective coursework
+- 18 credits of Elective coursework

 - (60 total transfer credits)